o3-cloud/awesome-llm-cli/README.md

 [aider](https://github.com/paul-gauthier/aider) - Aider lets you pair program with LLMs, to edit code in your local git repository.
 Start a new project or work with an existing git repo.

+[tlm](https://github.com/yusufcanb/tlm) - tlm is your CLI companion which requires nothing except your workstation.
+It uses most efficient and powerful CodeLLaMa in your local environment to provide you the best possible command line suggestions.

 ## Local LLM Model Management

 [ollama](https://github.com/ollama/ollama) - Get up and running with large language models.
 Basically Docker for running OpenSource LLMs.